-Note for EU data subjects.
-When we can reasonably see that a data subject is coming from the EU and has an Eyeota opt-out cookie on their browser, that tells our systems to stop processing data with respect to that browser.
+Note for EU, UK and Swiss data subjects.
+When we can reasonably see that a data subject is coming from the EEA/UK/Switzerland and has an Eyeota opt-out cookie on their browser, that tells our systems to stop processing data with respect to that browser.

 The lifespan of Eyeota's choice cookie is 5 years if our opt-out cookie is not deleted from the users' browser.

 We honor the mobile device settings for Android and Apple iOS devices.
 To exercise this opt-out, please visit the privacy settings of your Android or iOS device and select “limit ad tracking” (Apple iOS) or “opt-out of interest based ads” (Android).
 For devices where we are able to see that such a selection has been made, our systems stop targeting ads to that device and to cease processing of data with respect to that device.
 Please note that you will still see adverts online, however, these adverts may be less relevant because they won't be based on your interests.

 The NAI provides a helpful guide that outlines opt-out processes for most of the major mobile operating systems.
 You can also deny or revoke a specific company from processing your mobile device identifiers by installing the AppChoices App provided by the Digital Advertising Alliance (DAA).
 See more information which companies use AppChoices and how to download and configure the AppChoices App relevant for your mobile platform.

 You are entitled to opt-out from our marketing lists and databases at any time.
 If you wish to update or change any information previously provided to Eyeota via our website, please submit a request to update your details here.
 You may also request to delete any previously submitted information using the same form.